ip2location/cidr-to-ip/README.md

 # CIDR to IP Range

-This PHP script converts CIDR into IP range in a CSV file.
+This PHP script converts CIDR into IP range (dotted format) in a CSV file.
+This converter only support IPv4 conversion.